domlet/domlet.github.io/_posts/2024-12-25-makerspace-classroom-tour.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dombrassey/albums/72177720322859102" title="CCPA Social Computing"><img src="https://live.staticflickr.com/65535/54236335120_69f82cd7f3.jpg" width="500" height="375" alt="CCPA Social Computing"/></a><script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-In computer science classrooms, we spaces and activities primarily prioritize the development of **deep focus and organized, methodical thinking**.
+In computer science classrooms, we tend to favor spaces and activities that prioritize the development of **deep focus and organized, methodical thinking**.
 Those practices are crucial for learning how to program computers.
 But we should also offer students experiences that **stimulate their creativity, activate unexpected neural connections, and facilitate teamwork**.
 In my classroom, that means including spaces with larger screens (for more eyeballs), modular furniture (to acommodate more body types), and more standing workspaces (for more movement _between_ groups).

+> I do believe that if I help students fall in love with the creative acts of inventing, iterating, and innovating – and I give them permission to fall in love with the problems around them – that is the greatest (and longest-lasting) human gift I can give them.
+And by extension that is the greatest gift I can give them.

+As the particular human being I am, that is my specific a[bundance](https://makeagif.com/i/1VeF3E).

 ### Fab Lab (3D Printers)